-Fertilization is tricky as well.
+Fertilization for the Easter cactus plant is tricky as well.
 The period in which fertilization is most important is during active plant growth.
 Wait until after it’s finished flowering.

 I recommend using a liquid fertilizer.
-Start with a 10-10-5 formulation and dilute it to at least half strength.
+Start with a 10-10-5 formulation and dilute it to at least half-strength.
 Quarter strength is even better to avoid over-fertilizing.
-Fertilize at the base of the plant every two weeks through the active growth season.
+Fertilize at the base of your spring cactus every two weeks through the active growth season.

 As the fall approaches, reduce fertilizing frequency.
-Your plant will be going into its winter rest period, and won’t need regular fertilizer at that point.
+Your Easter cactus will be going into its winter rest period and won’t need regular fertilizer at that point.

-Most Easter cacti do extremely well as cuttings.
-In fact, it’s the preferred method to propagate your cactus!
+Most Easter cacti do extremely well as cuttings, and the same can be said for Thanksgiving and Christmas cacti.
+In fact, it’s the preferred method to propagate your holiday cactus!

-Examine your plant in the late spring or early summer.
-Select a leaf tip which seems full and fleshy, one which doesn’t show signs of sunburn damage.
+Examine your Easter cactus in the late spring or early summer.
+Select a leaf tip that seems full and fleshy, one that doesn’t show signs of sunburn damage.
 Use a sterilized sharp knife or sterile pruning shears to remove the cutting.
 Make your cut at the joint where the leaf tip curves inward to its stalk.

-Allow the cut edge to dry out for a couple days.
+Allow the cut edge to dry out for a couple of days, like you would desert cacti.
 This gives it enough time to callus over.
 You can then tuck it into moistened planting medium.
 The potting blend I use (60% peat moss, 40% perlite) is ideal for this.
 Keep the medium moist but not soggy.

 Placing a plastic bag over the top of your pot can help provide additional humidity.
 You can also set it into a terrarium if you’d like.
 It will develop fine roots over time.

-Pruning is more a case of personal preference than a necessity.
+Pruning is more a case of personal preference than a necessity when it comes to care for Easter cactus.
 If you do opt to prune, be sure to do so after flowering.
 Otherwise, you may be removing the flower buds.

-Often, pruning is paired with an annual repotting.
-Wait until flowering has subsided in the late spring.
+Often, pruning is paired with annual repotting.
+Wait until Easter cactus blooms have subsided in the late spring.
 Then, carefully lift your plant from its pot.
 Clean the pot well with warm soapy water.
-Dust off the old medium from the plant’s roots, and repot in fresh potting medium.
+Dust off the old medium from the plant’s roots and repot in fresh potting medium.

 At that point, examine your plant to decide if you wish to prune.
 If so, break off the uppermost leaf pad from the stem, being sure to break at the joint.
 You can opt for clean and sterilized pruning shears if you prefer.
 Trim off any uneven breaks.

-Many people find it hard to coax flowers out of their cactus, but it can be done.
+Many people find it hard to coax flowers out of their cactus in its early spring blooming period, but it can be done.
 It’s actually caused by a little neglect!

 First, stop fertilizing your plant.
 This occurs in the fall anyway, so it’s no different than your normal process.